rust-lang/blog.rust-lang.org/_posts/2017-05-05-libz-blitz.md

 details about what we're doing, and for ongoing opportunities to get involved.

-[thread on the Rust internals forum]: TODO
+[thread on the Rust internals forum]: https://internals.rust-lang.org/t/rust-libs-blitz/5184

 Roles that need your help: